I am Carla Cat Carlson, also known as a Cat of all trades.

 Like Stephen Tonti at TEDxCMU did, I have tried a whole lot of things in life, a perk we kids from the Autism spectrum have.

-Since almost a decade, I learned that I was born with Asperger’s syndrome and ADD and around the same time I got early retired into disability pension.
+Since a decade now, I learned that I am autistic (Asperger’s syndrome ) and have AD(H)D and around the same time I got early retired into disability pension.

 just 2 hours car drive south from the capital of Sweden, Stockholm.

 The years after the “doomsday” also known as, the diagnosis day, have been rather passive and this doesn’t go well with my mindset.

 Even though I am not quite capable of working self-providing level, there are still many things I can do within the limitations that are given to me.

 This site is my dream come true, it is the portal to my world and it is the platform where I tell my story.

 So what do I do and how do I do it?

 In terms of labels, I would say I am a part-time nomad.

 I am an explorer and I am just a traveler.
 Solo traveler.
 When I can.